 - Wrought aluminum alloy families and their alloy designations

 - Composition and strength differences between the alloy families.

-- Aluminum temper designations for cold-worked and precipitation strengthened alloys.
+- Temper designations for cold-worked and heat treated alloys.

 "A group of us took several courses (Principles of Metallurgy, Metallurgy of Steel, Corrosion of Metals) to become more knowledgeable about the science of metals to avoid problems.
 For me, the biggest impact of the training was on working with suppliers.
 I feel more confident asking questions and I now know the suppliers which know their stuff and which ones don’t.
 And it was great being able to get the training when it was convenient for me."Sam Bloodgood, VP Process Improvement, Hydraforce, Inc.